 - Initiators: Drs. Árpád Somogyi (Berlin/Brussels/Budapest), Sándor Szabó (Hungary/Boston/Irvine, CA), Yvette Taché (France/Los Angeles) & Benedek Varga (Budapest).
 (Profs.
 Somogyi, Szabo & Tache obtained their PhD degrees at the institute of Dr. Hans Selye in Montreal, Que., Canada).

-- Governance: Managed by a president & executive director, guided by a governing council, composed of internationally recognized scientists, educators as well representatives of cooperating organizations.
+- Governance: Managed by a president & vice-presidents, guided by a governing board, composed of internationally recognized scientists & educators.

 - Languages: English (primary), German, French, Hungarian, Croatian & Slovakian